nnereidd/MS-Tennis-Predictor/README.md

 - Waits until all scrapers finish before triggering cleaning
 - Runs all cleaner tasks sequentially to reduce concurrency costs

+### 4. Snowflake Integration

+To support querying, analytics, and BI integrations, the pipeline connects to **Snowflake**, which:

+- **Snowpipe** is used to **automatically ingest cleaned `.parquet` files** from the `processed/` S3 folder into Snowflake
+- Once ingested, cleaned data is available as **queryable Snowflake tables**
+- Used for SQL analysis, visualization in Power BI, and ultimately feeding machine learning models

+### 5. Dashboard

+---

-### 4. Cloud-Native, Serverless and Automated
+### Cloud-Native, Serverless and Automated

 - **Built for scale**: the system can support scraping any number of ATP players by simply updating scrape_rankings.py code
 - **Zero human intervention**: no manual scripts or cronjobs since everything runs autonomously in the cloud
 - **Logs + Archiving**: S3 automatically versions raw and processed files for traceability

-### 5. Dashboard

----
+- **Modular Lambda Functions**: Each script tasks is isolated in its own Lambda function, making the system easy to test, debug, and extend
+- **Batching + Parallelization**: Airflow dynamically calculates batch requirements based on player list size and runs scrapers in parallel which optimizes execution time and resource usage.